Certificate Games and Consequences for the Classical Adversary Bound: Preliminaries

 \section{Preliminaries}

-\partialf{MM less than FC does not work, $MM < \sqrt{n RC}$ is the bound given in KT.} \partialf{Remaining things to check in the diagram: $FC < MM^2$ (edit: this holds); $EC >CGpub$.
-R0 vs CG and CGpub vs RS need to be double checked.
-The caption should say that dotted line means, the existing proof does not go through for partial functions.} We define many known complexity measures in this section.
-Almost all definitions are given for \partialfnew{arbitrary} Boolean functions, including partial functions.
-A few notable exceptions are certificate complexity, sensitivity and block sensitivity, \partialfnew{and we include additional details and definitions with respect to partial functions for these measures in Section \ref{sec:partialdefs}}.
+We define many known complexity measures in this section.
+Almost all definitions are given for arbitrary Boolean functions, including partial functions.
+A few notable exceptions are certificate complexity, sensitivity and block sensitivity.
+We include additional details and definitions with respect to partial functions for these measures in Section \ref{sec:partialdefs}.
 We use the following notation.
 A total Boolean function $f$ is $f:\zone^n \rightarrow \zone$.
 Except when noted otherwise, inputs $x\in \zone^n$ are in $f^{-1}(0)$ and inputs $y\in f^{-1}(1)$, and sums over $x$ range over $x\in f^{-1}(0)$, similarly for $y$.
 For partial functions we use $\Dom{f}$ for $f^{-1}(0) \cup f^{-1}(1)$.

 Indices $i$ range from 1 to $n$ and $x_i$ denotes the $i$th bit of $x$.
 We write $x^{(i)}$ to mean the string $x$ with the $i$th bit flipped.
 When not specified, sums over $i$ range over $i\in [n]$.